Ariel1987/car_registry/README.md

 The first option will simply list the cars in the file displaying it in ascending order from the manufacturing year and return to the main menu

-Your second option is to filter and display the list of from a certain year.
+Your second option is to filter and display the list from a certain year.
 You will be prompted to give a year.
 After displaying it, the program returns to the main menu

 ![](prints-for-git/print5.png)